-- Advancing the profession’s interests on behalf of the health of Ontarians, through advocacy with government around scope of practice that maximizes the use of registered naturopathic doctors’ knowledge, training and skills in the care of their patients, and through leading edge continuing education for naturopathic doctors (NDs).
+- Advancing the profession’s interests for the health of Ontarians, through advocacy with government to maximize the use of registered Naturopathic Doctors’ knowledge, training and skills in the care of their patients, and through leading-edge continuing education for Naturopathic Doctors (NDs).

-Advancing the Profession’s Interests On Behalf of the Health of Ontarians
+Advancing the Profession’s Interests for the Better Health of Ontarians

-Naturopathic medicine has been regulated in Ontario under the Drugless Practitioner’s Act, since 1925.
-We are about to transition into self-regulation in the province, under the umbrella Regulated Health Professions Act, 1991 that now regulates 25 other health professions, including physicians, dentists and nurses.
-Our transition to self-regulation will occur with proclamation of the Naturopathy Act, 2007.
-The College of Naturopaths of Ontario (CONO) will regulate the practice of naturopathic medicine, in the same way that the College of Physicians and Surgeons of Ontario regulates the practice of conventional medicine in the province.
+Naturopathic medicine was regulated in Ontario under the Drugless Practitioner’s Act from 1925 to 2015.
+We are now under the umbrella of the Regulated Health Professions Act, 1991 that regulates other health professions, including physicians, dentists, pharmacists and nurses in Ontario.
+Our transition to self-regulation occurred with proclamation of the Naturopathy Act, 2007, on July 1, 2015.
+The College of Naturopaths of Ontario (CONO) now regulates the practice of Naturopathic medicine, in the same way that the College of Physicians and Surgeons of Ontario regulates the practice of physicians in the province.

-After the new Act comes into effect, NDs will be even better positioned to help relieve more of the pressure on other elements of the healthcare system in Ontario…patients report that naturopathic medicine helps them to be less reliant on expensive pharmaceuticals, make fewer unnecessary visits to emergency rooms and improve their health by making better lifestyle and dietary choices.
-Additionally NDs help fill gaps in Ontario’s healthcare system…in some communities; an ND is the only healthcare professional providing general primary healthcare.
-And, about 50% of naturopathic doctors provide house calls.
+With the Naturopathy Act in place, NDs are now even better positioned to help relieve the pressure on other elements of the health care system in Ontario.
+Patients report that Naturopathic medicine helps them to be less reliant on expensive pharmaceuticals, make fewer unnecessary visits to emergency departments or walk-in clinics and improve their health by making better lifestyle and dietary choices.
+Additionally NDs help fill gaps in Ontario’s health care system in some remote communities where a ND is the only professional providing general primary health care.
+The fact that many Naturopathic Doctors provide house calls is an another benefit.

 Promoting the Value of Naturopathic Medicine to the General Public:

-Naturopathic Doctors are passionate about the contribution they make to the health of Ontarians now and looking forward to the extended opportunities for inter-professional collaboration that will be possible with the pending move to self-regulation.
+Naturopathic Doctors are passionate about the contribution they make to the health of Ontarians and are looking forward to expanding on the inter-professional collaboration with other regulated health professions.